RPP Bond (Release Prior to Payment) — Canada Customs Bond

 How Much Does an RPP Bond Cost?

-The cost of an RPP bond is the annual premium you pay to the surety company.
-This is not the bond amount itself — it is the fee the surety charges for guaranteeing your obligations.
+The cost of an RPP bond is the annual premium or fee you pay to the financial security provider.
+This is not the bond amount itself.

 Premium Rate Ranges